 The head of Columbia University's Motivational Science Center divides resolutions into two types: promotion and prevention.
 Although aspirational goals (such as getting fit enough to run a 5K or going on a trip around the world) may seem more fun, prevention goals (such as paying down a loan faster) are easier to achieve because there are more real-world consequences for failing.
 While failing at a promotion goal may be disappointing, it's unlikely to create a sense of urgency or anxiety day to day.

 "All or nothing" is a dangerous attitude for meeting new goals.
 Having a doughnut occasionally is okay, but deciding "the damage is done" and gorging on a dozen is not.
 Everyone slips up, but it's important to let go of those mistakes, recommit, and move on.
 Anger or disappointment is a sign you care — that's good.

 PLAN REWARDS CAREFULLY

-Use small rewards to accompany small goals -- research shows that it gives the brain the frequent stimulation it needs to maintain motivation.
+Research shows that tying small rewards to small goals gives the brain the frequent stimulation it needs to maintain motivation.
 Someone trying to lose weight might allow a small reward after a week of trips to the gym or a modest weight loss, instead of buying a whole new wardrobe at the 50-pound mark.
 And although conventional wisdom suggests choosing a reward that won't sabotage the behavior you're trying to promote (for instance, a non-food reward for losing weight), it might be better to choose something you actually crave, says Charles Duhigg, author of "The Power of Habit."
-If that's a small piece of chocolate, that might be okay -- just don't make it a jumbo chocolate cupcake.
+If that's a small piece of chocolate, that might be okay — just don't make it a jumbo chocolate cupcake.